 South Carolina’s Hammock Coast®

-Underneath sorbet-colored skies, you’ll find the quiet beach communities of South Carolina’s Hammock Coast: Pawleys Island, Litchfield Beach, Murrells Inlet, DeBordieu Colony and southern Garden City.
+Have you discovered South Carolina’s Hammock Coast?
+It’s one of the oldest vacation destinations in America and includes the award-winning beach communities of Pawleys Island, Litchfield Beach, Murrells Inlet, DeBordieu Colony and southern Garden City.

-Pawleys Island, one of America’s oldest seaside resorts, has been named one of the best beaches in the world.
-As the birthplace of the rope hammock, relaxation has a long history here.
-(And gave inspiration the region’s moniker as the “Hammock Coast.”)
+Pawleys Island has just been named “South Carolina’s Best Beach” by USA Today/10 Best.
+As the birthplace of the rope hammock, relaxation has a long history here – and gave inspiration to the region’s moniker as the “Hammock Coast.”

 Visit HammockCoastSC.com today for more information!